You open the properties panel for a visualization by clicking Edit in the toolbar and clicking the visualization that you want to edit.

 The expression is a color code: Selected by default.
 In most cases, it is best to keep this setting.
 When the selection is cleared, the expression evaluates to a number, which in turn is plotted against one of the chart gradients.

 When the coloring is by measure or by expression, you can set the color range (Min and Max values).
 By setting the color range, the colors remain constant throughout selections and paging.
 When using color by expression, the option The expression is a color code must be cleared before you can set the color range.

 - Single color: Color the chart using a single color (by default blue).
 Use the color picker to change the dimension color.

 - Show legend: Not available when Single color is selected.
 By default set to Off.
 The legend is displayed if there is enough space.
 The placement can be changed in the Legend position setting.

 - Legend position: Select where to display the legend.

 - Show legend title: When selected, the legend title is displayed.

-- Hide basic rows: Hide the rows of the tooltip that show basic information.
+- Hide basic rows: Hides the rows of the tooltip that show basic information.
 If a custom tooltip has no measures and a title and description, Hide basic rows will also hide dimension values as well.

-- Add measure: Add a measure to be shown as a tooltip.
+- Add measure: Adds a measure to be shown as a tooltip.
 You can add a measure from a field using From a field.
 You can also use an expression to add a measure.
 Click to open the expression editor.
 The existing expression is displayed by default.
 You can add a title and description to the tooltip.
 You can change the label of the tooltip using Label as well as its formatting using Number formatting.